 Set up your Yoga Equipment

-This depends on what kind of class you’re doing, and what you have.
-For at-home practice, you technically don’t even need a mat so if you’re a beginner don’t let that stop you!
+For an at-home practice, you technically don’t even need a mat so if you’re a beginner don’t let that stop you!
 Fun fact- did you know that the modern yoga mat wasn’t used until the ’80s?!
 Hugger Mugger- a local SLC company- introduced the first sticky mat for yoga!

 Here’s what we recommend for maximum comfort and prop usage (keep in mind these are just recommendations!):

-For a Water (restorative) practice you’ll want a pilates or yoga mat, 2 blocks, a bolster, a strap, and a blanket (maybe two!).
+For a Restorative practice, you’ll want a pilates or yoga mat, 2 blocks, a bolster, a strap, and a blanket (maybe two!).

-For a Fire, Flow, or Earth practice you’ll want a yoga mat, and 1 or 2 blocks.
+For a Hatha, Fusion, or Flow practice you’ll want a yoga mat, and 1 or 2 blocks.

 Get creative… you can use throw pillows instead of bolsters, a belt instead of a strap, or books instead of blocks!